sekarbharathi/PWPQuizAPI/meetings.md

 * **ASSISTANTS: Mika Oja**

 ### Minutes
-*Summary of what was discussed during the meeting*

-Feedback was provided for the PWP API after the evaluation.
+* Feedback was provided for the PWP API after the evaluation.

-Issues identified in the project structure, code organization, and documentation were discussed.
+* Issues identified in the project structure, code organization, and documentation were discussed.

-Specific problems with the PUT method for questions were noted for correction.
+* Specific problems with the PUT method for questions were noted for correction.

-Suggestions for improving the resource table in the wiki were analyzed.
+* Suggestions for improving the resource table in the wiki were analyzed.

-Additional extras like URL converters were discussed as opportunities to gain remaining points.
+* Additional extras like URL converters were discussed as opportunities to gain remaining points.

-A plan to restructure the project directory and apply code formatting tools was proposed.
+* A plan to restructure the project directory and apply code formatting tools was proposed.

-The importance of test coverage and validation after modifications was emphasized.
+* The importance of test coverage and validation after modifications was emphasized.

 ### Action points
-*List here the actions points discussed with assistants*

 * Fix inaccuracies in the resource table by clearly distinguishing between category and individual category endpoints.